GDQuest/website/content/open-source/guides/learn-godot/developer/index.md

 ### Multiplayer in Godot

-Godot offers both high-level and low-level multiplayer protocols and APIs for both simple and advanced coordination between clients and servers.
-RPCs (remote procedure calls) are what Godot uses in order to call and sync peers.
+Godot offers high-level and low-level multiplayer protocols and APIs.
+These give simple or advanced coordination between clients and servers.
+Godot uses RPCs (remote procedure calls) to call and sync peers.

-At the time of this writing there aren't that many educational resources on handling multiplayer systems in Godot.
+Currently there aren't that many educational resources that handle multiplayer systems in Godot.
 We hope that the following list is enough to put you on the right track:

 1. GDQuest's [Intro to Multiplayer](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KHohKIdqyTHRr96zYreZMC7) in Godot - this is one of the few educational resources that goes through multiplayer game creation in Godot.
-It's an introduction to networking via a 2D shooter example where two players can create a server and interact through it in a deathmatch
+It's an introduction to networking via a 2D shooter example where two players can interact through a server in a deathmatch setting
 1. [Godot Networking](http://docs.godotengine.org/en/3.1/tutorials/networking/index.html) - the official documentation explains the concepts of high-level and low-level networking capabilities in Godot

 ### Going advanced

 Bastiaan Olij has kindly created a fairly advanced tutorial series on how to make a car simulation in Godot.
-While the official Godot demos include a truck handling simulator which, this tutorial series is one step above in terms of quality.
+The official Godot demos include a truck handling simulator but this tutorial series is one step above in terms of quality.

-- Bastiaan Olij's [Godot Vehicle Tutorial](https://www.youtube.com/playlist?list=PLe63S5Eft1KapdW0-o824gCbG8LPvzxSA) - kindly putting together this tutorial series of a vehicle simulation on a track, this is one of the best tutorials out there showing advanced usage of Godot.
+- Bastiaan Olij's [Godot Vehicle Tutorial](https://www.youtube.com/playlist?list=PLe63S5Eft1KapdW0-o824gCbG8LPvzxSA) - shows a vehicle simulation on a track.
+This is one of the best tutorials out there that shows advanced usage of Godot.
 It goes through importing the meshes in Godot, building a track and creating a car controller

 ### Getting (un)stuck

-While the above resources are enough to explore a significant part of Godot, it isn't an exhaustive list and there are many holes left to be filled.
-Here are some great places to start looking for answerers when you get stuck:
+While the above resources are enough to explore a significant part of Godot, it isn't an exhaustive list and there are many holes of knowledge left to fill.
+Here are some great places to start looking for answers when you get stuck:

 - GDQuest's [New Features in Godot 3.1](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KEN1pQVRD4an4Ykd1i9t3t9) - this is a good overview of the tools provided by Godot 3.1.
-It might just get you unstuck if you don't know what can be done with it
+It might just get you unstuck if you don't know what the 3.1 version has to offer
-- KidsCanCode [Godot recipes](http://kidscancode.org/godot_recipes/) - this site pulls together a series of recipes just like the name suggests.
-It goes all the way from the very basics to math, physics, AI, and more.
+- KidsCanCode [Godot recipes](http://kidscancode.org/godot_recipes/) - this site pulls together a series of essential code recipes.
+It starts at the very basics and moves on to math, physics, AI, and more.
 It's a to-bookmark educational resource that will no doubt help you get unstuck on specific issues
 - [Godot reddit list](https://www.reddit.com/r/godot/comments/an0iq5/godot_tutorials_list_of_video_and_written/) - we are at a point in the list where exploring further topics by yourself is something you might like to do.
-Keep in mind though, that this hasn't been curated, it's a list of topics to be explored with a varying amount of quality in between
+This list hasn't been curated by us but it still might be useful.
+It's a list of topics to be explored that vary in terms of quality
 - [Godot community page](https://godotengine.org/community) - it's a good idea to start interacting with the community through the official channels.
 This place gathers all of the official ways you can interact with other game developers and much more.
-Sometimes getting unstuck is about asking the right question and getting back a good answer
+Sometimes getting unstuck is about asking the right question and getting a good answer back

 The following section includes links to demos on a wide range of topics.
-At the time of this writing there is still a wide range of quality in between these examples, but for specific problem-solving ideas it's a good resource to bookmark.
+They're currently of varying qualities but they're good resources to bookmark for specific problem-solving ideas.

 - GDQuest [Demos](https://github.com/GDquest/Godot-engine-tutorial-demos) - this GitHub repository is one of the most complete out there when it comes to Godot demo projects.
-Some of the demos are outdated, being built for Godot 2, but there are plenty of recent examples to get you unstuck on specific topics
+Some of the demos are outdated as they were built for Godot 2 but there are plenty of recent examples to get you unstuck on specific topics
-- Official [Godot Demos](https://github.com/godotengine/godot-demo-projects) - the main GitHub Godot repository with a lot of demos featuring most of the topics you might be interested in: 2D, 3D, shaders, networking, UI, etc. examples.
-The GDQuest team is working actively at improving the source code quality of the official demos
+- Official [Godot Demos](https://github.com/godotengine/godot-demo-projects) - the main GitHub Godot repository features most of the topics you might be interested in: 2D, 3D, shaders, networking, UI and more.
+The GDQuest team is working actively at improving the source code quality of the official demos.
+Stay tuned!

 ## Where to from here?

-For further game development topics, that aren't specific to Godot, but nonetheless are a valuable educational resource we have gathered the following curated list.
+We've gathered a list on other game development topics that aren't specific to Godot but may be valuable nonetheless.

-Generic game development resources:
+General game development resources:

-- [The Book of Shaders](https://thebookofshaders.com/) - one of our top picks because it's a fun visually engaging resource.
-It explores, in an easy to follow way, the idea behind fragment shaders and what can be done with them. _At the point of this writing this book is incomplete_
+- [The Book of Shaders](https://thebookofshaders.com/) - one of our top picks because it's a fun and visually engaging resource.
+It explores the idea behind fragment shaders and what can be done with them in an easy to follow way. _At the time of writing this book is incomplete_
-- [Game Programming Patterns](http://gameprogrammingpatterns.com/) - this online free book is a must resource for understanding different OOP patterns used specifically in game development
+- [Game Programming Patterns](http://gameprogrammingpatterns.com/) - this free online book is a must-have resource for understanding the different OOP patterns used specifically in game development
-- Amit Patel's [Red Blob Games](https://www.redblobgames.com/) blog - is an online resource that explores topics in great detail with lots of interactive examples.
-It is one of the best resources out there
+- Amit Patel's [Red Blob Games](https://www.redblobgames.com/) blog is an online resource that explores topics in great detail with lots of interactive examples.
+It's one of the best resources out there
-- [The Nature of Code](https://natureofcode.com/) - this online free book is about understanding how the mathematical principles behind our physical world can help us create compelling digital worlds.
-It is an interactive book exploring a wide variety of topics
+- [The Nature of Code](https://natureofcode.com/) - this free online book is about understanding how the mathematical principles behind our physical world can help us create compelling digital worlds.
+It's interactive and explors a wide variety of topics
-- [Game AI Pro](http://www.gameaipro.com/) - free online book series that gathers together multiple recipes in AI/behavior topics.
-These are very advanced overviews that don't often provide complete code, but rather explore high-level ideas leaving the developer do the hard work of implementing them
+- [Game AI Pro](http://www.gameaipro.com/) - this free online book series gathers multiple recipes in AI and behavior topics.
+These are very advanced overviews that don't often provide complete code but instead explore high-level ideas.
+This leaves the developer to do the hard work of implementing them which may be a great exercise
-- [Procedural Content Generation in Games](http://pcgbook.com/) - is an online free book exploring high-level concepts on creating content using procedural generation algorithms.
-It doesn't go into code so, like the book above, it leaves the heavy lifting to game developers that want to explore advanced ideas
+- [Procedural Content Generation in Games](http://pcgbook.com/) - is a free online book that explores creating content using procedural generation algorithms.
+It doesn't go into code which leaves the reader to explore advanced ideas themselves
-- [GPU Gems](https://developer.nvidia.com/gpugems/GPUGems/) - free online book series by NVidia that goes through very advanced GPU topics.
+- [GPU Gems](https://developer.nvidia.com/gpugems/GPUGems/) - a free online book series by NVidia that goes through very advanced GPU topics.
 Some of these ideas are low-level to the point that they could very well be implemented at the game engine development stage

 (Non)Conferences useful for gathering further game development ideas:

 - [NotGDC](http://www.notgdc.fun/) - "a game development non-conference, for everyone".
-Game developers without the possibility of going to the highly-sought-after Game Developers Conference now have a place to interact with one another through [NotGDC](http://www.notgdc.fun/).
-Just like [GDC](https://gdcvault.com/free), [NotGDC](http://www.notgdc.fun/) explores a wide variety of topics and inspirational talks and methodologies for game development
+Game developers who don't go to the highly-sought-after Game Developers Conference now have a place to interact with one another.
+Just like the GDC Vault below, NotGDC explores a wide variety of topics and inspirational talks and methodologies for game development
-- [GDC Vault](https://gdcvault.com/free) - the [Game Developers Conference Vault](https://gdcvault.com/free) gatheres an in-depth design, technical and inspirational talks and slides from the game development industry.
-It's a must resource for exploring further topics in the game creation process
+- [GDC Vault](https://gdcvault.com/free) - the Game Developers Conference Vault gathers in-depth design, technical and inspirational talks and slides from the game development industry.
+It's a must-have resource for exploring further topics in the game creation process

 Non-gamedev related:

-- [Paul's Online Math Notes](http://tutorial.math.lamar.edu/) - is one of the best resources for exploring math topics going from plain and simple algebra & calculus to advanced topics such as vector calculus and differential equations.
-This is a good place to start learning advanced mathematics with applications in physics and game development especially for those of you who want to get into creating physics models
+- [Paul's Online Math Notes](http://tutorial.math.lamar.edu/) - is one of the best resources for exploring math topics going from plain and simple algebra and calculus to advanced topics such as vector calculus and differential equations.
+This is a good place to start learning advanced mathematics with applications in physics and game development.
+It's especially useful for those who want to get into creating physics models
-- [Problem Solving with Algorithms and Data Structures using Python](https://runestone.academy/runestone/books/published/pythonds/index.html) - Godot's programing language is heavily inspired by [Python](https://www.python.org/) and so **we recommend you explore** core programming algorithms and data structures using it
+- [Problem Solving with Algorithms and Data Structures using Python](https://runestone.academy/runestone/books/published/pythonds/index.html) - Godot's programing language is heavily inspired by [Python](https://www.python.org/) and so we recommend you explore core programming algorithms and data structures using it

-The [previous part]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}}) in this series [Learn to Make Games with Godot: Beginner Edition]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}}) is exploring basic resources for the enthusiasts out there that want to make a transition to Godot and understand how to use this game engine, starting from the very beginning.
+The [previous part]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}}) in this series [Learn to Make Games with Godot: Beginner Edition]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}}) explores basic resources for the enthusiasts out there that want to understand how to use the Godot game engine, starting from the very beginning.